stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/slack-object.md

     type: "string"
     required: false
     description: |
-      The number of historical days worth of data to replicate from the start date, for each replication.
+      The number of historical days worth of data to replicate from the `start_date` value , for each replication.
 Lookback windows can only be applied to the `files` and `remote_files` tables in your {{ form-property.display-name }} integration.
     value: "7"

   - name: "token"